Secure your Kubernetes clusters with RBAC, Secrets management, Pod Security Standards, service accounts, and security best practices.

 Sync secrets from external providers like AWS Secrets Manager, HashiCorp Vault, and Azure Key Vault into Kubernetes using External Secrets Operator.

-Implement policy-as-code with Kyverno.
-Validate, mutate, and generate Kubernetes resources without writing webhook code.
+Enforce Kubernetes policies with Kyverno.
+Validate, mutate, and generate resources using declarative YAML policies without code.

 Enforce security standards with Pod Security Admission.
-Configure privileged, baseline, and restricted policies at namespace level for cluster-wide security.
+Configure privileged, baseline, and restricted policies at namespace level for cluster-wide.

 Best practices for managing secrets in Kubernetes.
 Learn encryption at rest, secret rotation, and integration with external secret stores.

 Secure your Kubernetes workloads with service accounts and role-based access control.
-Create roles, bindings, and implement least-privilege access patterns.
+Create roles, bindings, and implement least-privilege access.

 Secure your Kubernetes workloads using Pod Security Standards (PSS).
 Learn to enforce Privileged, Baseline, and Restricted policies at the namespace level.